gruns/blagoblag/content/drafts/intro-to-threat-modeling.rst

 Core to the idea of a threat model is the idea that the things you need to protect yourself vary depending on what you're defending against.
-Therefore threat modeling forces is the process of being explicit about who you're going to defend *against*.
+Therefore threat modeling forces the process of being explicit about who you're going to defend *against*.
 This may sound obvious, however it's an extremely common trap to fall into trying to defend against everything, or to try defend against `"sexy" attackers`_, and ignore your most `immediate concerns`_.
 This is